Hokage - Shadow of Fire Directed by Shinya Tsukamoto

 “The starting point of this interest of his which then led to his career was above all the fact that in the post-war period there was a black market, I was very interested in the fact that a place that is actually not managed by law has at the same time many aspects dark but also functions a lot of life and a lot of energy so that was the starting point from which he then developed the idea of concrete always which above all is very interesting how it deals with the theme of the post-war drama how the soldier also perceives for example the In my opinion, the sound of the shots was very interesting because it also shows you the reactions of these soldiers who later have those........”
 (3)

 This is the difference with Nobi.
-In the latter, soldiers are sentenced to death.
-In Hokage the survivors may have a chance but it is necessary to transit a black market.
+In the latter, the soldiers are condemned to death.
+In Hokage, the survivors may have a chance, but they must pass through a black market.

-The three main characters are scared, dark, sick, dirty, often violent.
-The soldier beats the girl and throws the child out the window.
-On the other hand, the boy breaks a bottle over his head.
-They are self-destructive, bad, disillusioned, short-tempered, disturbed.
+The protagonists are scared, dark, sick, disgusting, and often violent.
+The soldier beats the woman and throws the child out of the window.
+On the other hand, the boy breaks a bottle over the soldier's head.
+They are self-destructive, bad, disillusioned, volatile, and disturbed.

-At a certain point the director breaks away from the primary plot to tell a secondary story.
+At one point, the filmmaker shifts from the main plot to a secondary story.
 A man, an ex-soldier, rents the child's gun and together they wander for a long time.
 They arrive at a house.
-His officer lives in the villa.
-The ex-soldier confronts him, threatens him with a revolver, wants to kill him.
-The reason is revenge.
-The officer ordered his platoon to carry out heinous acts.
-The ex-military man has a shattered conscience and wants to free himself by placing all the blame on the commander.
-But is there personal guilt in a war?
-Could a trial really recognize the unnecessary responsibilities, massacres and ferocity?
-Is it honestly possible to distinguish the difference between an act of war and a war crime, i.e. do they both have the same meaning?
-Or does a trial against alleged criminal losers only have a desire for justice or is it a justification for the winners to decree and humiliate the defeated?
+Inside lives the ex-soldier’s former officer.
+He confronts him, threatens him with the revolver, and intends to kill him.
+The motive is revenge.
+The officer has ordered his platoon to carry out barbaric acts.
+The former soldier has a tormented conscience and wants to free himself by placing all the blame on the commander. is there personal guilt in war?
+Could a trial really acknowledge the responsibilities, the massacres, the useless ferocity?
+Is it honestly possible to identify the distinction between an act of war and a war crime, or do they both have the same meaning?
+Or does a trial against alleged war criminals on the losing side stem solely from a desire for justice, or is it a justification for the winners to decree and humiliate the defeated?

-Shinya Tsukamoto shocks with the unseen but imagined details of the defeat.
+Shinya Tsukamoto shocks with the particulars, unseen-yet-imagined, of the humbled.

-Nobi's dark sequences are now replaced by the relaxedness of a specific photograph.
-The source of the light is artificial, almost fake, disturbing.
-Or like the scene in the market, with a low shot of the feet.
-That is, the darkness, the night shots of the avenging soldier.
+The dark sequences of Nobi are now replaced by the relaxation of a specific photograph.
+The source is artificial, almost fake, and disturbing.
+Or like the scene in the market, with a single low shot framing the feet, or the darkness, the hermetic shots of the avenging soldier.

-The structure is quick.
-Presentation of the characters, with an exact delineation of the motivations and their existence.
-There are no insights into the protagonists, they are understood exclusively through the perception of fragments.
-This is why it is important to read the images.
+The structure is fast-paced: character introductions, precise delineations of the motives and existence.
+There are no in-depth analyses of the protagonists; they are understood exclusively through the perception of fragments.
+This is why a reading in the images is important.

-The conflict is intrinsic and the consequences are more comprehensive even if the twist appears in the market with the child.
-He promised the girl to stop stealing.
-He arrives at the market stall where he had looted some food and items.
-Despite the master's beatings, the boy begins to work for him.
-The owner with feigned indifference hands him a piece of bread, this is the hope, a piece of bread.
+The conflict is intrinsic and the consequences are more exhaustive, even if the plot twist appears in the market with the child.
+He promised the woman he would stop stealing.
+He returns to the market stall where he once stole food.
+Notwithstanding being beaten by the owner, the boy begins to work for him.
+The owner with feigned indifference hands him a piece of bread.

-Catharsis happens with the girl.
-She has fallen ill, her face is becoming disfigured, the disease is contagious.
-She locks herself in a closet in the room and no one can help her.
-Japan is in total suffering and cannot care about the fate of a single person.
+The catharsis occurs with the woman.
+She falls ill, her face disfigured, the disease is contagious.
+She locks herself in a storeroom; no one can help her.
+Japan is in total torment and cannot afford to be interested in the fate of a single person.

-The narrative time is based on the rhythm, on the harmony between the dear characters, who continually arrive and leave.
-The tension is concentrated in demonstrating the author's thesis on the infinite evil of war.
+The narrative rhythm is based on the harmony between characters who drift in and out.
+The tension is concentrated on demonstrating the author's thesis: the boundless evil of war.

-The film is important, it has an elegant formality, a candor and a purity of image.
+The film is not sloppy, it has an elegant formality, visual purity and candour images.

 Leonardo Vittorio Arena, Lo spirito del Giappone.
-La filosofia del Sol Levante dalle origini ai giorni nostri, I edizione BUR Saggi, Milano, gennaio 2008 Translated by Authout
+La filosofia del Sol Levante dalle origini ai giorni nostri, I edizione BUR Saggi, Milano, gennaio 2008.
+Translated by author of the article

-Roberto Matteucci, “Nobi - Fires On The Plain Regista: Shinya Tsukamoto”, 1 novembre 2023, https://popcinema.org/film/nobi Translated by Authout
+Roberto Matteucci, “Nobi - Fires On The Plain Regista: Shinya Tsukamoto”, 1 novembre 2023, https://popcinema.org/movie/nobi

 Revenge and forgiveness belong to three Mexican boys intent on organizing their retaliation in the film A cielo abierto - Upon Open Sky by directors Mariana Arriaga and Santiago Arriaga presented at the 80th Venice International Film Festival.